-Objective R2.2.6: (Creating) Effectively develop and present, orally and in writing, a final project or research report suitable for publication related to care for critically ill patients or for a topic related to advancing the pharmacy profession or critical care pharmacy at a local, regional, or national conference.
-(The presentation can be virtual.)
+Objective R2.2.6: (Creating) Effectively develop and present, orally and in writing, a final project or research report suitable for publication related to care of neurology or for a topic for advancing the pharmacy profession or neurology pharmacy at a local, regional, or national conference.
+(The presentation may be virtual.)

-- Outcome of change is reported accurately to appropriate stakeholders(s) and policy-making bodies according to departmental or organizational processes. - Report includes implications for changes to or improvement in pharmacy practice.

-- Report uses an accepted manuscript style suitable for publication in the professional literature. - Oral presentations to appropriate audiences within the department and organization or to external audiences use effective communication and presentation skills and tools (e.g., handouts, slides) to convey points successfully.
+- Outcome of change is reported accurately to appropriate stakeholders(s) and policy-making bodies according to departmental or organizational processes. - Report includes implications for changes to or improvement in pharmacy practice. - Report uses an accepted manuscript style suitable for publication in the professional literature. - Oral presentations to appropriate audiences within the department and organization or to external audiences use effective communication and presentation skills and tools (e.g., handouts, slides) to convey points successfully.